limyansky/personal_website/_drafts/Classifying-Personality-with-Machine-Learning.md

 That is a more intensive project than I care to undertake at the moment, but luckily they reported their intermediate results as well.

 In particular, they report the result of fine-tuning the BERT LLM on only the stream of consciousness data, where they were able to achieve 60.43% accuracy.
+This is most similar to my attempt, described further below, based around building light classifiers on top of Sentence-BERT embeddings.

 ## The Data